Cdl Müller: German bishops need ‘religious about-face’ after pope halted female deacons, married priests

 In conclusion, Eleganti praised the portrayal of Our Lady by Pope Francis as she who overcomes “this pagan idea and worship” on display in connection with the Pachamama statues.

 “I see here the decisive counterpoint to the previous debate about Pachamama, a kind of pagan-indigenous deification and personalization of the so-called Mother Earth and her cultic worship,” wrote Eleganti.

 The overall positive attitude toward Querida Amazonia did not take into account points made by Cardinal Reinhard Marx, the president of the German bishops’ conference.
 According to his interpretation, Pope Francis refers the readers of his exhortation back to the final document of the Amazon Synod.

 “By no means is it off the table with the publication of the exhortation,” Marx emphasized yesterday.
 Since the final document called for married priests and female deacons, those questions are still open to further discussion, Marx argued.

-The president of the Central Committee of German Catholics, Thomas Sternberg, expressed his disappointment in the Apostolic Exhortation since it did not allow for married priests or an opening of the diaconate to women.
+The president of the Central Committee of German Catholics, Thomas Sternberg, expressed his disappointment in the apostolic exhortation since it did not allow for married priests in the Latin Church or an opening of the diaconate to women.
 Sternberg is confident that the document “reinforces the existing positions of the Roman Church, both in terms of access to the priesthood and the participation of women in the Church’s ministries and offices.”

-However, Sternberg also echoed what Cardinal Marx had said.
+However, Sternberg also echoed Cardinal Marx.
 “We are convinced that the Eucharist, as source and summit, must remain possible locally, as Pope Francis again emphasizes in this letter.
 The question of the conditions for admission to the ordained ministry must take second place to this,” he explained.